Healthcare Data Security Solutions for Protecting Health Information

 Screenshot of AccessPatrol's USB file transfer blocking feature

-Block Data Transfers to Removable Media
+Block Data Transfers to Portable Storage

-Go beyond simply blocking unauthorized USB devices; ensure optimal data protection with your trusted devices, too.
+Go beyond simply blocking unauthorized devices; ensure optimal data protection with your trusted devices, too.
 Block file transfers to portable storage devices based on file extension and file name.

 Screenshot of BrowseControl's Port Filter for blocking TCP/UDP ports